-- 21.1 The Society may by ordinary resolution appoint a person who is willing to act to be a director. - 21.2 The Officers shall be appointed in accordance with the Rules for such terms as set out in the Rules with each to hold office for such term of years, normally being not more than three nor less than one, with an annual review if over one year. - 21.3 The Officers may, in special circumstances, continue beyond the maximum term as a co-opted director the conditions of which will be reviewed annually. - 21.4 If a director is required to retire at an annual general meeting by a provision of the articles the retirement shall take effect upon the conclusion of the meeting. - 21.5 The appointment of a director, whether by the Society in general meeting for the Lead Directors, placed by the PSCs for each PSC-facing Director, or appointed by other directors for the co-opted directors, must not cause the number of directors to exceed any number fixed as the maximum number of directors.
+- 21.1 The Society may by ordinary resolution appoint a person who is willing to act to be a director. - 21.2 The Officers shall be appointed in accordance with the Rules for such terms as set out in the Rules with each to hold office for such term of years, normally being not more than three nor less than one, with an annual review if over one year.

+- 21.3 Any director co-opted to the Trustee Board in accordance with article 19.1.5 shall be appointed for an initial term of 12 months.
+Thereafter, with the consent of the Trustee Board, this term can be extended by up to two additional 12-month terms. - 21.4 The Officers may, in special circumstances, continue beyond the maximum term as a co-opted director the conditions of which will be reviewed annually. - 21.5 If a director is required to retire at an annual general meeting by a provision of the articles the retirement shall take effect upon the conclusion of the meeting. - 21.6 The appointment of a director, whether by the Society in general meeting, placed by the PSCs, or appointed by other directors for the co-opted directors, must not cause the number of directors to exceed any number fixed as the maximum number of directors.